Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/002-unused-given.md

 *Incomplete Implementation: The parameter was added but not fully integrated into the scenario.

 ## Impact
-* Unused parameters clutter the scenario and add unnecessary complexity.
+!!! danger "Misleading Code"
-* They can mislead readers into thinking that the parameter plays a crucial role in the scenario.
+    They can mislead readers into thinking that the parameter plays a crucial role in the scenario.

+!!! failure "Harder Maintenance"
-* Maintenance becomes harder as unused parameters accumulate over time.
+    Maintenance becomes harder as unused parameters accumulate over time.

+!!! failure "Increased Complexity"
+    Unused parameters clutter the scenario and add unnecessary complexity.

 ## Your task
 In our code there is a field/property which is initialized by a step but never used afterwards.
 Find this field, analyze why it is not used and decide either to remove it or to use it.

 * **Remove It**: If the parameter serves no purpose, eliminate it.
 * **Use It**: If the parameter has a valid role, ensure it’s utilized appropriately.